PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused dynamic-Reshape, terminal-orchestration, architecture, and occurrence gate is `311 passed in 18.45s`.

+The immediately preceding absolute-final normalization/attention pair now propagates its two ordered mutation dictionaries through the orchestration runner and lowerer helper into one primary-path result assignment.
+This reuses the existing shared recovery result tuple and adds no pass execution, scan, guard, reconciliation, or summary traversal.

+This checkpoint extends the expanded related gate to `1268 passed in 31.17s`;
+the focused pair-owner, pass-efficiency, architecture, and terminal- orchestration gate is `317 passed in 20.12s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.